MediaArea/MediaConch/FuncReqMetadataFixer.md

     - Attachment
     - Tagging

-In additional to Matroska sections a category of file attribute data will also be provided to show information such as file size, file name, etc. Additional a 'global' section is provided to show summarization of the file's status and structure.
+In addition to the Matroska sections, a category of file attribute data will also be provided to show information such as file size, file name, etc. Additionally, a 'global' section is provided to show summarization of the file's status and structure.

 A toolbar in the File List Layout will enable the user to select one or many sections to allow for focus on a particular section.